KeeVeeGames/Shady.gml/README.md

 **Shady** is a GLSL preprocessor tool for GameMaker that allows you to include pieces of code from other shaders and generate shader variants for code reuse!

 The tool is integrated into the game compilation process via compiler scripts, so you can write reusable shaders inside standard GameMaker shader files with a built-in or any other code editor.
-With no additional processing needed outside of pressing `Run`/`Build` in IDE.
+With no outside processing needed.

 [**Support on Itch.io.**](https://musnik.itch.io/shady)